Nike Valiant Labs

 Valiant Labs, Nike's new business incubator, creates businesses that serve underrepresented groups and promote sustainability.

-To increase the impact of Resku, we redesigned their website filter to simplify the search process and provide the option of a genderless shopping experience.
+To increase the impact of a new business, we redesigned a website filter to simplify the search process and provide the option of a genderless shopping experience.

-Resku's inventory is vast, but some users were having trouble filtering through the shoes to find their perfect fit.
+The shoe inventory was vast, but some users were having trouble filtering through the shoes to find their perfect fit.
 That, or, they wouldn't use the filter at all.

-How could we design a filter that is visible, functional, but most of all, an integral and enjoyable part of the Resku shopping experience?
+How could we design a filter that is visible, functional, but most of all, an integral and enjoyable part of this shopping experience?

 Previous desktop filter